Ireland Abroad

 Photo: The main building at University College Cork is built of stone, surrounds the quadrangle, and features a central tower with battlements.

 In June of 2027, Texas A&M University-Texarkana students will travel to Ireland to study the literature and the culture that influenced that literature, staying in the city of Cork on the University College Cork (UCC) campus.
-Accommodations will be provided in university housing, and course offerings include English 2331-World Literature, with an emphasis on Irish culture and literature, and English 497/597: Special Topics: The Irish Novel.
-Program costs will be determined soon.
-For more program information, contact Dr. Bill Lancaster or Dr. Jennifer Davis.
+Course offerings include English 2331-World Literature, with an emphasis on Irish culture and literature, and English 497/597: Special Topics: The Irish Novel.
+For more information, join the email list below or contact Dr. Bill Lancaster or Dr. Jennifer Davis.

 Dates: Summer I 2027: